octave-online/octave-online-server/README.md

 ## To-do list

 - Update /usr/bin/sandbox according to https://github.com/SELinuxProject/selinux/commit/0f4620d6111838ce78bf5a591bb80c99c9d88730
-- Resolve binary output created by the Octave process fails (generates JSON parse error)
-- Disable fork in the core Octave code (syscalls.cc) instead of in the octaverc.m
 - If using RHEL, the line "Defaults requiretty" must be commented out.

 ## License